 - 4.1 Interest rates (both long term and short term) vary constantly, even though headline rates (e.g. base rate, mortgage rate) may remain the same for months at a time. - 4.2 In addition, different banks may pay different rates depending on their need for funds, and more particularly their credit status.
 Rates for borrowing are significantly higher than lending for the same period. - 4.3 Long term interest rates are based on Government securities (Gilts), which are potentially volatile with rates changing every day, throughout the day.
 PWLB fixed loan rates are changed on a daily basis.
-In view of this, gilts and all matters which affect their prices are continually reviewed. - 4.4 Investment returns remained low during 2019/20.
-The expectation for interest rates within the Treasury Management Strategy for 2019/20 was that Bank Rate would stay at 0.75% during 2019/20 as it was not expected that the MPC would be able to deliver on an increase in Bank Rate until the Brexit issue was finally settled.
-However, there was an expectation that Bank Rate would rise after that issue was settled, but would only rise to 1.0% during 2020. - 4.5 Rising concerns over the possibility that the UK could leave the EU at the end of October 2019 caused longer term investment rates to be on a falling trend for most of April to September.
-They then rose after the end of October deadline was rejected by the Commons but fell back again in January before recovering again after the 31 January departure of the UK from the EU.
-When the coronavirus outbreak hit the UK in February/March, rates initially plunged but then rose sharply back up again due to a shortage of liquidity in financial markets.
-As longer term rates were significantly higher than shorter term rates during the year, value was therefore sought by placing longer term investments where cash balances were sufficient to allow this.

-- 4.6 While the Council has taken a cautious approach to investing, it is also fully appreciative of changes to regulatory requirements for financial institutions in terms of additional capital and liquidity that came about in the aftermath of the financial crisis in 2009.
-These requirements have provided a far stronger basis for financial institutions, with annual stress tests by regulators evidencing how institutions are now far more able to cope with extreme stressed market and economic conditions. - 4.7 Investment balances have been kept to a minimum through the agreed strategy of using reserves and balances to support internal borrowing, rather than borrowing externally from the financial markets at a more expensive rate.
-External borrowing would have incurred an additional cost, due to the differential between borrowing and investment rates as illustrated in the charts shown above and below.
-Such an approach has also provided benefits in terms of reducing the counterparty risk exposure, by having fewer investments placed in the financial markets. - 4.8 The table shown below (published by Link) shows the comparative Public Works Loan Board interest rates available during 2019/20, for a range of maturity periods.
-The sharp increase in PWLB lending costs in October 2019 was due to the PWLB increasing the margin it charged over the gilt rate by a further 1%.
-This was done because rates had fallen to an all time low, and to discourage reckless borrowing by some Councils who were borrowing to then invest in higher yielding but more risk commercial investments.
+In view of this, gilts and all matters which affect their prices are continually reviewed. - Investment returns, which had been low during 2019/20, plunged during 2020/21 to near zero or even into negative territory.
+The expectation for interest rates within the Treasury Management Strategy for 2020/21 was that Bank Rate would continue at the start of the year at 0.75 % before rising to end 2022/23 at 1.25%.
+This forecast was invalidated by the Covid-19 pandemic from March 2020, which caused the Monetary Policy Committee to cut Bank Rate in March, first to 0.25% and then to 0.10%, in order to counter the hugely negative impact of the national lockdown on large swathes of the economy.
+The Bank of England and the Government also introduced new programmes of supplying the banking system and the economy with massive amounts of cheap credit so that banks could help cash-starved businesses to survive the lockdown.
+The Government also supplied huge amounts of finance to local authorities to pass on to businesses.
+This meant that for most of the year there was much more liquidity in financial markets than there was demand to borrow, with the consequent effect that investment earnings rates plummeted. - 4.5 While the Council has taken a cautious approach to investing, it is also fully appreciative of changes to regulatory requirements for financial institutions in terms of additional capital and liquidity that came about in the aftermath of the financial crisis.
+These requirements have provided a far stronger basis for financial institutions, with annual stress tests by regulators evidencing how institutions are now far more able to cope with extreme stressed market and economic conditions. - 4.6 Investment balances have been kept to a minimum through the agreed strategy of using reserves and balances to support internal borrowing, rather than borrowing externally from the financial markets.
+External borrowing would have incurred an additional cost, due to the differential between borrowing and investment rates as illustrated in the charts shown below.
+Such an approach has also provided benefits in terms of reducing the counterparty risk exposure, by having fewer investments placed in the financial markets. - 4.7 The table shown below (published by Link) shows the comparative Public Works Loan Board interest rates available during 2020/21, for a range of maturity periods.

-5. ACTIVITIES 2019/20
+5. ACTIVITIES 2020/21